garvys-org/rustfst/README.md

 A big number of algorithms are already implemented.
 The main one missing is the Composition.

-Also, all the algorithms are implemented in a static fashion, some work is necessary to add support for dynamic fsts.

 ## License

 Licensed under either of